6 min read

 It's no news that most "waste" in the programmatic supply chain originates directly from supply-side platforms.

-Therefore, SSPs should invest in a traffic-shaping solution that reduces the amount of unqualified impressions, optimizes ad placement, and implements direct programmatic campaigns to enable advertisers to purchase ad inventory and shape greener, lower-cost traffic.
+Therefore, SSPs should invest in a traffic-shaping solution that reduces the number of unqualified impressions, optimizes ad placement, and implements direct programmatic campaigns to enable advertisers to purchase ad inventory and shape greener, lower-cost traffic.

 For SSPs to overcome ad spending slowdown, they will need to optimize their integration, sanitize the bid requests they receive from their partners (Publishers), limit the amount of traffic they send to their partner DSPs, and carefully determine the values driven by each bidder (do they add sufficient incremental value to the SSP's system for it to be profitable to submit requests to them?) and minimize revenue loss by meticulous monitoring and waste minimization.